EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 - we added the underscore before the name of the function to indicate that this function is private and nobody should call it outside the plugin's code

-- we refer to the Stream control using the "this.component" field.
+- we refer to the Stream app using the "this.component" field.
 The reference to the parent component is always available inside the plugin

 - the "\_getSortOrder" function will be available in the plugin's code as "this.\_getSortOrder()", assuming that "this" points to the plugin instance